-Lying down on the Emma Original is exceptionally comfortable.
+Sleeping on the Emma Original is exceptionally comfortable.
 We found the new Emma mattress to be very supportive, whether you’re sleeping on your front, back or side.
-Side sleeping was particularly luxurious, thanks to that lovely foam, which cushions your shoulders and hips, and helps keep your spine straight.
+Side sleeping was particularly luxurious thanks to that lovely foam, which cushions your shoulders and hips, and helps keep your spine straight.
 But front and back sleeping were also a joy, with the material pushing back to keep us positioned on top of the mattress, while creating a supportive, cushioned environment.

 We also found motion transfer to be minimal.
 The Emma Original is very good at absorbing movement, so if you have a restless partner you’re unlikely to be disturbed by tossing and turning.

 The only minor complaint is that Emma's memory foam has a tendency to trap heat a little, so if you tend to sleep hot, you might find this isn't the best choice for you.
 We'd typically recommend a hybrid mattress for sweatier sleepers, because the spring layer allows for better airflow.

 Emma Original mattress review: price

 We'll caveat this section by saying that the concept of RRP / MRSP is a very loose one in the world of mattresses.
 Emma runs sales so often that you'd be very unlucky to ever pay full price, and the ticket price also seems to fluctuate quite regularly.

 In Summer 2021, the RRP for the Emma Original has shot up.
 The official UK pricing is now as follows: a Single Emma mattress costs £499; a Small Double is £639, a Double is £699; a King is £799; and a super king costs £899.